 To each his own would probably be the most diplomatic of answers.
 Then again, diplomacy isn’t really our forte.
 That’s why we’ve consulted a number of prominent auto industry-related sources in order to compile this list of 10 luxury vehicles we deem the best.
 While finalizing the scores, I’ve decided to limit the list to one model per manufacturer.
 Otherwise, it would be heavily populated by Germans and I would be forced to use words like beschleunigung, allradantrieb or Auspuffkrümmer.
 And I hate using words like beschleunigung, allradantrieb and Auspuffkrümmer.
 Joking aside, the 10 following vehicles are some of the best luxury cars in the world right now.

-If you’re looking for newer rides we’ve now released the Best Luxury Vehicles of 2019
+If you’re looking for newer rides we’ve now released the Best 2020 Luxury Cars.

 10. Tesla Model S

 The 2018 Tesla Model S isn’t just the EV automaker’s premium model in terms of refinement.
 It’s also their premium model range-wise.
 Four different battery packs and even more models are currently available.
 60 kWh, 75 kWh, 90 kWh, and 100 kWh batteries deliver between 218 and 315 miles of range (89 to 104 MPGe) which is certainly class-leading at this point.
 Especially considering the network of rapid chargers that grows bigger by the day.
 And, with the Tesla Model S, they’re free to use.
 Moreover, the Tesla Model S also delivers unparalleled performance to boot.
 The P100D with Ludicrous Mode accelerates to 60 mph from standstill in less than 3 seconds.
 It also costs $134,500 before the incentives, though, whereas entry-level models start from the $68,000 mark.